norton120/boatflix/README.md

 - Network managers such as the VPN, Wireless AP, and PiHole ad blocker

 ## Why?
 Living on an intentionally remote setup such as a sailboat is often about a measure of independence.
-Internet is often unavailable or unreasonable (Starlink/PepLink hardware can be prohibitively power hungry for casual movie watching at anchor).
-There is also something very satisfying about cutting that perpetual online tether and silencing the relentless stream of connection.
-If you have to reconnect every time you want to watch a movie, risk getting a barage of emails just to play a few songs on Spotify... there has to be a better way!
-That's what Boatflix aims to provide; an onboard, offline archive of media - music, movies, TV, and books - that you can enjoy while totally disconnected from the rest of the world.
+Internet can be unavailable or unreasonable (Starlink/PepLink hardware is prohibitively power hungry for casual movie watching at anchor).

+There is also something very satisfying about cutting that perpetual online tether, silencing the relentless stream of connection and allowing yourself some solitude; if you have to reconnect every time you want to watch a movie, risk getting a barage of emails just to play a few songs on Spotify... it can ruin your moment of freedom.
+That is why Boatflix exists!
+An onboard, offline archive of media - music, movies, TV, and books - that you can enjoy while totally disconnected from the rest of the world.

 ## Motivation
-The longterm goal for Boatflix is to publish a suggested hardware list, matching pre-baked iso, and instruction manual so users can pretty much plug-and-play a complete media stack for their vessel.
+I built the first iteration of Boatflix for all the reasons stated above.
+My longterm goal for Boatflix is to publish a suggested hardware list, matching pre-baked iso image, and a simple instruction manual so users can plug-and-play a complete media stack for their vessel with just a few steps.

 ## Notable decisions thus far